From the Kattegat to Eckernförde Bay - Sailing Ship Charter & Travel - Eye of the Wind

 Trip information

-Many roads lead from the Kattegat to Eckernförde Bay.
-In this early summer Sailing trip the Baltic Sea for us as a "playground" of many possibilities.
-On our way south, we could visit the Path through the Öresund choose - a Stopover in Copenhagen and driving past the Chalk cliffs on the island of Møn are on the programme there.
-If we decide in favour of the Passage through the Great Beltwe enjoy long stretches under sail and A lot of time at sea.
-Here, too, shore excursions, for example in the Harbour town of Svendborgfor variety.
-Or would you prefer something slower and more leisurely? - Then the Little Belt with coastal towns such as Middelfart and Sønderborg the right choice.
-In any case, this trip is characterised by a Balanced ratio of sailing time at sea and sufficient time for varied harbour visits and shore excursions from.
+Many routes lead from the Kattegat to Eckernförde Bay.
+On this early summer sailing trip, the Baltic Sea becomes our "playground" of numerous possibilities.
+On our way south, we could choose to sail through the Öresund – with a stopover in Copenhagen and a trip past the chalk cliffs of the island of Møn on the itinerary.
+If we decide to pass through the Great Belt, we will enjoy long stretches under sail and plenty of time at sea.
+Here, too, shore leave, for example in the port city of Svendborg, provides variety.
+Or would you prefer a slower and more leisurely pace?
+Then the Little Belt with coastal towns such as Middelfart or Sønderborg would be the right choice.
+In any case, this voyage is characterised by a balanced ratio of sailing time at sea and sufficient time for varied port visits and shore excursions.

 This is where you board